vmware/vic-product/docs/user_doc/vic_vsphere_admin/obtain_thumbprint.md

 After you obtain the certificate thumbprint from vCenter Server or an ESXi host, you can set it as a `vic-machine` environment variable so that you do not have to specify `--thumbprint` in every command.
 For information about setting `vic-machine` environment variables, see [Set Environment Variables for Key vic-machine Options](vic_env_variables.md).

-## Obtain Certificate Thumbprints from an ESXi Host
+## Obtain Certificate Thumbprints from a vCenter Server Appliance or ESXi Host

 You can use SSH and OpenSSL to obtain the certificate thumbprint for a vCenter Server Appiance instance or an ESXi host.